winniewandia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 "PATH=$PATH:/action" Add /action to the PATH.
 "echo $PATH | tr -s ":" "\n" | wc -l" counts the number of directories in the PATH "printenv"  lists environment variables
+"set" lists all local variables and environment variables, and functions